oddbird/css-sandbox/src/scope/explainer.md

-While there are instances where the semantics of layering, scoping, and containment might reasonably overlap --
+While there are instances where the semantics of layering, scoping, and containment might reasonably overlap -- the combinations remain more flexible when each one has it's own syntax.
-I think all three features are better off with their own syntax.

-In my proposal,
+In this proposal,
 scope is only given a _minimal_ role in the cascade, and mostly acts as a protection from naming conflicts.